lbrios/essex-service-design-toolkit/docs/documentation/core/content/optimise-your-content-for-search.md

 Put the main keyword in the page title.
 This is the most important on-page SEO.

 The page title is Heading 1.
-It’s one of the first things a user sees in a search engine’s search results page.
+It’s one of the first things a user sees in a search engine’s results page.
 It’s important to use a good descriptive title that includes the main keyword.

 Here’s an example of a title, teaser text and meta description: